Enter the Ninja: Reception

+Critical response

-In a contemporary review, Robert Brown of the Monthly Film Bulletin gave the film a negative review, stating that it "seems singularly lacking in even the commercial ingredients that made Enter the Dragon such a successful showcase for the Kung Fu genre".
-Brown commented that Golan "never seems to have decided which genre he was exploiting, and ended up mistakenly crossing romantic drama with martial arts".
+On Metacritic the film has a weighted average score of 35 out of 100, based on 5 critics, indicating "generally unfavorable" reviews.
+Robert Brown of the Monthly Film Bulletin gave Enter the Ninja negative review, stating that it "seems singularly lacking in even the commercial ingredients that made Enter the Dragon such a successful showcase for the kung fu genre ...
+[Golan] never seems to have decided which genre he was exploiting, and ended up mistakenly crossing romantic drama with martial arts."
 A review by Hubert Niogret in the French film magazine Positif found the film's only purpose was to create a commercial project that was only popular for less demanding audiences and was only popular in the summer in France where there was little competition for quality cinema.
 Richard Harrington of The Washington Post wrote that the "plot limps along looking for convenient excuses for Ninjas to enter into brawls", noting that "none of the reasoning, acting or dialogue is particularly bright much less believable" while "the best directing in the film comes from fight choreographer and ex-karate champion Mike Stone, who obviously gets his kicks in".

-From a retrospective review, Donald Guarisco of AllMovie stated that film was a "pretty lackluster affair".
+In a retrospective review, Donald Guarisco of AllMovie stated that film was a "pretty lackluster affair".
 Guarisco also commented on Franco Nero that it "looks uncomfortable as the ninja expert and fails to perform convincingly during the fight scenes" and that Susan George was wasted as the damsel in distress.
 Although noting a large amount of fighting scenes in the film, he felt that they did not have skillful choreography and sharp editing to make them visceral for the film.

-On Metacritic the film has a weighted average score of 35 out of 100, based on 5 critics, indicating "generally unfavorable" reviews.

 The death scene involving Christopher George has been cited by Slate as one of the "best of the worst death scenes ever".